Bilal2453/luvit-meta/README.md

 1. Open your terminal of choice up.
 2. Execute `cd {PATH}`; where `{PATH}` is replaced with the `vscode/extensions/sumneko.lua-x-y-z/server/meta/3rd/` directory (the exact path will depend on your system, see above).
-3. Execute the following command: `git clone https://github.com/Bilal2453/luvit-sumneko-meta.git ./Luvit`.
+3. Execute the following command: `git clone https://github.com/Bilal2453/luvit-meta.git ./Luvit`.
-4. You shall now see a new folder called `Luvit`, inside of it you shall see a `library` folder.
+4. You shall now see a new folder called `Luvit`, inside of that there should be a `library` folder.
 This means the installation is done.

 ### How to use it?